’90 Day Fiancé’: Fans Flock To Aladin Jallali’s Instagram With Flirty Comments

-Star of TLC’s 90 Day Fiancé: The Other Way, Aladin Jallali, has been getting quite a bit of attention from fans lately, according to a report from TV Shows Ace.
+Aladin Jallali, a star of TLC’s 90 Day Fiancé: The Other Way, has been getting quite a bit of attention from fans lately, according to a report from TV Shows Ace.

-Aladin was introduced to viewers during the first season of the spinoff series, along with his wife Laura.
+Aladin was introduced to viewers during the first season of the spinoff series, along with his wife, Laura.
 The couple met online and spent a few months getting to know each other before Laura traveled to visit her new boyfriend in his home country of Qatar.
 During her first visit, the couple spent three days together before Aladin proposed marriage and Laura returned to the United States to pack up her life to permanently relocate to Qatar.

 While appearing on the show, the couple offered viewers an inside look into their relationship, including their sex life.
 During a recent episode, Laura revealed that she wasn’t being satisfied by her new husband and made the decision to introduce sex toys into their love making to spice things up, as previously reported by The Inquisitr.